Melanoma and other skin cancers

 Lymph Node Removal.
 If there is evidence that melanoma has spread to nearby lymph nodes but has not spread beyond them, removing those lymph nodes may reduce the chance of recurrence and help patients live longer.

 Surgery for Metastatic Melanoma.
 In some cases, surgical removal of distant tumors may be possible.
-This may extend survival, since often in melanoma the cancer spreads first only to a single site, such as the lung or the brain.
+This may extend survival, since often in melanoma the cancer spreads first only to a single site, such as the lung or brain.

 Cryosurgery.
 Cryosurgery freezes skin tissue and destroys it.
 This procedure is not useful for most melanomas, but it might have some value in specific situations.
 For example, it may be effective for smaller melanomas in the eye, a location that is difficult to treat with traditional surgery.
 It may be useful to eliminate cancer cells that remain after standard surgery for lentigo maligna melanomas, an unusual form of melanoma that has a wide surface and is difficult to treat.

 Recurrence rates are very high with lentigo maligna after conservative surgery.
 Although this cancer grows very slowly, lentigo maligna can develop into melanoma.
-Most of these lesions appear on the face and neck, so extensive surgery can be disfiguring.
+Most of these lesions appear on the face and neck, where extensive surgery can be disfiguring.
 Patients should carefully discuss with their doctor having surgery to remove all diseased tissue while causing as little cosmetic harm as possible.

 Chemotherapy is often used to treat melanomas that return or spread.
 This type of therapy is not intended as a cure, but it can prolong life and improve its quality.
 Chemotherapy tends to work better than radiotherapy for advanced stage cancers and tumors.